imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 align="center" %}

 You can use these algorithms to track objects in various imaging modalities.
-For instance, here are T-cells imaged in bright-field tracked with a custom Deep-Learning model used with StarDist:
+For instance, here are T-cells imaged in bright-field tracked with a custom Deep Learning model used with StarDist:

 {% include video
 src="https://www.biorxiv.org/content/biorxiv/early/2021/09/20/2021.09.03.458852/DC4/embed/media-4.mp4"